 For The Lost World, Limburg made a wonderful selection from the thousands of images she shot at the magical, deserted locations she found in Japan.
-She could not pass by all these forgotten places and began to capture them obsessively.
+She could not pass all these forgotten places without capturing them obsessively.
 The voyeuristic images are accompanied by an introduction by Liza Dalby (author of the bestseller “Geisha” and “Kimono: Fashioning Culture”), personal notes and an in-depth essay on the cultural phenomenon Akiya by Japanologist J. Smit.

 “Many congratulations on this lovely and melancholy book with it’s beautiful images of hope and despair.”